bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 ## Exercise

-In this exercise we will create a new folder titled: "LambdaSchool"
+In this exercise we will create a new folder titled: "ArmaDirectory"

 To get to your top level folder type: